forrestjgq/lsp/thread/pwpt/pthread3.md

 On the other hand, in cases where you can tell from the beginning that the algorithms will make heavy contention inevitable, don't oversimplify.
 Your job will be a lot easier if you start with the necessary mutexes and data structure design rather than adding them later.
 You will get it wrong sometimes, because, especially when you are working on your first major threaded project, your intuition will not always be correct.
 Wisdom, as they say, comes from experience, and experience comes from lack of wisdom.

-<span id="3.2.5"> </span>
 ### 3.2.5 Using more than one mutex

 Sometimes one mutex isn't enough.
 This happens when your code "crosses over" some boundary within the software architecture.
 For example, when multiple threads will access a queue data structure at the same time, you may need a mutex to protect the queue header and another to protect data within a queue element.
 When you build a tree structure for threaded programming, you may need a mutex for each node in the tree.

 Complications can arise when using more than one mutex at the same time.
 The worst is deadlock-when each of two threads holds one mutex and needs the other to continue.
 More subtle problems such as priority inversion can occur when you combine mutexes with priority scheduling.
-For more information on deadlock, priority inversion, and other synchronization problems, refer to [Section 8.1](#8.1).
+For more information on deadlock, priority inversion, and other synchronization problems, refer to Section 8.1.

-<span id="3.2.5.1"> </span>
 #### 3.2.5.1 Lock hierarchy

 If you can apply two separate mutexes to completely independent data, do it.
 You'll almost always win in the end by reducing the time when a thread has to wait for another thread to finish with data that this thread doesn't even need.
 And if the data is independent you're unlikely to run into many cases where a given function will need to lock both mutexes.